signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	test_yaffs_truncate_EACCES
-	test_yaffs_truncate_ELOOP
 	test_yaffs_truncate_ENAMETOOLONG
 	Add a truncate function for truncating a file size to -1.

 	What happens if a handle is opened to a file and the file is then deleted?
 	Check to see if yaffs generates an error code for no reason.
 	What happens when a file is opened with no modes set?
-	Add a test where a directory is moved. /fluffy/box. move "fluffy" to "/fluffy/frog".

 	What happens when yaffs is unmounted twice?

 	What happens when open a handle, unmount yaffs and then try to use the handle?